Academic grading in Serbia: Serbian grading system compared to other systems

 Converting the numbers of the Serbian grading system into the letters of systems such as those used in the United States and Great Britain, is difficult.
 It can really only be done if one can compare the frequency distribution of grades in the two systems.

 The grades 9 and 10 are hardly ever given on examinations (on average, a 9 is awarded in less than 2%, and a 10 in less than 0.4% of cases).
 This is because the mark 10 implies perfection (i.e. a 96–100% score on all questions, extraordinary level) and a mark 9 an excellent level, which could be translated as a level close to that of the professor.

 As the incidence of a 9 or 10 in Serbian university examinations are considerably lower than that of the top marks in the American or British grading system, it would be a mistake to equate a 10 to an A, a 9 to a B, and so forth.
 If the 8, 9 and 10 are taken together, as in the table above, they represent up to 15% of examination results.
 If, in a grading system based on letters, the A represents the top 10% or thereabouts, the grades 8 and above should be represented by A and A− grades.

 It should be borne in mind though, that Serbian secondary education is similar to Russian and partially to German; therefore the pre-university secondary education is at much higher level than in many other Western countries.
-Proof of this claim can be found in the fact that Mathematical Gymnasium from Belgrade won only in last 3 years around 60 medals from international competitions, including gold medal from 2008.
+Proof of this claim can be found in the fact that Mathematical Grammar school from Belgrade won only in last 3 years around 60 medals from international competitions, including gold medal from 2008.
 Russian Olympiad in Mathematics, gold and silver medals from International Olympiads in Mathematics, International Olympiads in Physics and International Olympiads in Informatics, and around 400 in previous 30 years, thus becoming unique in the world.
 This becomes relevant in comparing quality of students attaining various grades with other systems where more/less candidates are assessed at the level concerned and candidates with less knowledge.
 Moreover, the equivalence of university preparatory education the world over should not be assumed, the US high-school being considered inadequate for admission to Serbian universities.

 Every foreign diploma held by Serbian nationals should undertake process of recognition or equivalence of foreign diploma (e.g. BA, BSc, etc.) or honorary title (e.g. PhD, PhEng, etc.).